ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 intuitively, the DOS is also related to the band structures: bands with large energy dispersion in the Brillouin zone result in low DOS spread across a large interval, whereas less dispersive (more flat) bands result in high DOS near a small energy interval.

-In insulators and semiconductors the DOS is zero inside the band gap, as there are no available states in that energy range.
+In insulators and semiconductors, the DOS is zero inside the band gap, as there are no available states in that energy range.
 Hence, the DOS can give us an accurate estimation of the band gap (unlike the band structure plot which only goes along a certain path in the Brillouin zone, DOS reflects eigenvalues of all k-points in the Brillouin zone).

 ### Smearing

-The definition of the DOS can also be represented as a sum over an infinite amount of k-points that sample the Brillouin zone:
+The definition of the DOS can also be represented as a sum over an infinite amount of k-points that sample the Brillouin zone (as $\Delta\mathbf{k} \to 0$):

 $$
 \mathrm{DOS}(E) = \sum_{n} \sum^\infty_{\mathbf{k}}  \delta(E -